Leirhøe

-Leirhøi or Leirhøe is a mountain in Lom Municipality in Innlandet county, Norway.
+Leirhøe is a mountain in Lom Municipality in Innlandet county, Norway.
 The 2334 m tall mountain is located in the Jotunheimen mountains within Jotunheimen National Park.
 The mountain sits about 28 km south of the village of Fossbergom and about 47 km southwest of the village of Vågåmo.
-The mountain is surrounded by several other notable mountains including Spiterhøi and Skauthøi to the northwest; Veobreahesten and Veopallan to the northeast; Veotinden and Veobretinden to the southeast; Store Memurutinden to the south; and Nørdre Hellstugutinden, Midtre Hellstugutinden, Store Hellstugutinden, and Nestsøre Hellstugutinden to the southwest.
+The mountain is surrounded by several other notable mountains including Spiterhøe and Skauthøe to the northwest; Veobreahesten and Veopallan to the northeast; Veotinden and Veobreatinden to the southeast; Store Memurutinden to the south; and Nørdre Hellstugutinden, Midtre Hellstugutinden, Store Hellstugutinden, and Nestsøre Hellstugutinden to the southwest.

 Name

 The mountain is named after the lake Leirtjønne or the brook Leirgrove.
 The last element is the finite form of hø which means '(large) round mountain'.
 The name of the lake is a compound of leir which means 'clay', and the finite form of tjønn which means 'tarn' or 'small lake'.
 The last element in the name of the river is the finite form of grov which means 'brook'.